beer-garden/beer-garden/README.md

 ## Testing

-Each of the individual submodules has ways to test individual portison of the application.
+Each of the individual submodules has ways to test individual portions of the application.